Women in Church history

-Women in Church history have played a variety of roles in the life of Christianity - notably as contemplatives, health care givers, educationalists and missionaries.
-Until recent times, women were generally excluded from episcopal and clerical positions within the certain Christian churches; however, great numbers of women have been influential in the life of the church, from contemporaries of Jesus to subsequent saints, theologians, doctors of the church, missionaries, abbesses, nuns, mystics, founders of religious institutes, military leaders, monarchs and martyrs.
+Women have played a variety of roles in the life of Christianity—notably as contemplatives, health care providers, educationalists and missionaries.
+Until recent times, women were generally excluded from episcopal and clerical positions within certain Christian churches; however, great numbers of women have been influential in the life of the church, from contemporaries of Jesus to subsequent saints, theologians, doctors of the church, missionaries, abbesses, nuns, mystics, founders of religious institutes, military leaders, monarchs and martyrs.

-Christianity emerged from within surrounding patriarchal societies that placed men in positions of authority in marriage, society and government, and, whilst the religion restricted membership of the priesthood to males only, in its early centuries it offered women an enhanced social status and quickly found a wide following among women.
+Christianity emerged from surrounding patriarchal societies that placed men in positions of authority in marriage, society and government.
+While the religion restricted membership of the priesthood to men, its earliest forms offered women an enhanced social status and quickly found a wide following among women.
 With the exception of the Eastern Christian churches, in most denominations, women have been the majority of church attendees since early in the Christian era and into the present.
-Later, as religious sisters and nuns, women came to play an important role in Christianity through convents and abbeys and have continued through history to be active - particularly in the establishment of schools, hospitals, nursing homes and monastic settlements.
-Women constitute the great majority of members of the consecrated life within the Catholic Church, the largest of the Christian churches.
+Later, as religious sisters and nuns, women came to play an important role in Christianity through convents and abbeys.
+Women have maintained an active role throughout the history of Christianity—particularly in the establishment of schools, hospitals, nursing homes and monastic settlements.
+Women constitute the majority of members of the consecrated life within the Catholic Church, the largest of the Christian churches.
 In recent decades, ordination of women has become increasingly common in some Protestant churches.
 Laywomen have also been highly active in the wider life of churches, supporting the community work of parishes.